-Glossary

-Appliances - the general term used to describe all firefighting vehicles, including a standard fire engine

-Automatic fire alarms (AFA) - an emergency call automatically generated by remote monitoring equipment in non-domestic premises.

-Community safety - the range of activities undertaken by the fire service, often in conjunction with partner agencies, to reduce harm to the public.

-Day-crewed - a fire station that is crewed by wholetime firefighters in daytime hours and reverts to on-call status at night.

-Fire Safety Order (FSO) - the fire safety legislation which the Authority has a duty to enforce.

-HMICFRS - His Majesty's Inspectorate of Constabulary and Fire and Rescue Services are the government appointed inspectorate for fire and rescue services.
+Appendix A Glossary Appliances The general term used to describe all firefighting vehicles, including a standard fire engine.
+Automatic fire alarm (AFA) An emergency call automatically generated by remote monitoring equipment in non-domestic premises.
+Community safety The range of activities undertaken by the fire service, often in conjunction with partner agencies, to reduce harm to the public.
+Day-crewed A fire station that is crewed by wholetime firefighters in daytime hours and reverts to on-call status at night.
+Fire Safety Order (FSO) The fire safety legislation which the Authority has a duty to enforce.
+HMICFRS His Majesty's Inspectorate of Constabulary and Fire and Rescue Services is the government appointed inspectorate for fire and rescue services.
 They inspect each fire service approximately every two years.

-CRMP - Community Risk Management Plan - this document

-IRMP - Integrated Risk Management Plan - what this document used to be called up until March 2024.

-Home Fire Safety Visits (HFSVs) - visits by firefighters or other trained employees, often including free smoke alarm fitting and other home safety and wellbeing advice.
+CRMP Community Risk Management Plan - this document.
+IRMP Integrated Risk Management Plan - what this document used to be called up until March 2024.
+Home Fire Safety Visits (HFSVs) Visits by firefighters or other trained employees, often including free smoke alarm fitting and other home safety and wellbeing advice.
 They can be arranged on request or by referral from other agencies.

-Primary fires - fires in buildings, vehicles and outdoor structures, or any fire involving casualties, rescues, or fires attended by five or more fire engines.

-Pumping appliances - a fire engine with the capacity to pump water for firefighting.

-On-call duty system - firefighters recruited to be available on-call close to their local fire station for a certain number of hours per week, plus regular training.
+Primary fires Fires in buildings, vehicles and outdoor structures, or any fire involving casualties, rescues, or fires attended by five or more fire engines.
+Pumping appliances A fire engine with the capacity to pump water for firefighting.
+On-call duty system Firefighters recruited to be available on-call close to their local fire station for a certain number of hours per week, plus regular training.
 They carry an alerter to call them to the fire station when an incident happens in their area.
 They are paid a retainer plus a call-out fee for incidents attended.
 The on-call service is more widely used in rural areas.
 Many on-call firefighters have other full-time employment or a lifestyle that enables them to commit a certain number of hours per week to be on-call.

-Roaming pumps - fire engines that are crewed by wholetime firefighters to cover on-call areas when the on-call fire engine is not available.

-Secondary fires - most outdoor fires, including grassland and refuse fires, unless they involve casualties or rescues, property loss or four or more fire engines attend.

-Similar services - a group of 11 fire and rescue services, similar in size and make up.
+Roaming pumps Fire engines that are crewed by wholetime firefighters to cover on-call areas when the on-call fire engine is not available.
+Secondary fires Most outdoor fires, including grassland and refuse fires, unless they involve casualties or rescues, property loss or four or more fire engines attend.
+Similar services A group of 11 fire and rescue services, similar in size and make up.
 Our family group is Bedfordshire and Luton, Berkshire, Buckinghamshire, Durham, East Sussex, Norfolk, Northamptonshire, Oxfordshire, Suffolk and West Sussex.

-Wholetime - full-time firefighters.
+Wholetime Full-time firefighters.